So, you thought regular sushi was already healthy? Get a load of this – all veggies!

-I love rice or quinoa sushi – there’s even a recipe for it in Living on the Vedge, but I had to remove them from my diet when I found out they were giving me a gluten-like reaction with the celiac.
+I love rice or quinoa sushi, but I had to remove them from my diet when I found out they were giving me a gluten-like reaction with the celiac.
 It’s been a while now since I stopped eating rice and quinoa, and one thing I’ve really missed is sushi.
 Before having to stop eating rice and quinoa, I was completely obsessed with sushi.

 You’ll be suprised how much this tastes like regular sushi.
 The cauliflower works really well, giving it great texture while adding no odd flavours.